chisquareotops/calcomExpansions/README.md

     Password: ************

-Similarly the `getCalcomSppData(year, save = F, fromFile = F)` function prepares an R list from the neccessary Calcom database calls needed to perform a species expansion.
+Similarly the `getCalcomSppData(year, save = F, fromFile = F)` function prepares an R list from the necessary Calcom database calls needed to perform a species expansion.
 By default this function connects to the Calcom database to prepare its output.
-If run with `save=True`, then the output will be saved to a local .rda file for replicability and/or convience purposes.
+If run with `save=True`, then the output will be saved to a local .rda file for reproducibility and/or convenience purposes.
 If a local .rda is present on your system, `getCalcomSppData` can be run with `fromFile=True` to bypass VPN and database connections.